SamMed05/sm_blog/_posts/2021-11-26-how-does-it-feels-like-to-be-ahead.markdown

 If the ultimate goal of school, talking about my field of study (Information Technology), is to "*churn out*" good, well formed programmers, then this is not the best way to educate us.

 Luckily it is still early to draw conclusions: there are still two years to go!

+### Final thoughts

+Before leaving, there's something important I missed to mention: after doing that discussion with my classmates, we compared ourselves to each other and this brought out a great desire to act and to do something, more than I've ever seen before, I think.
+It convinced many people to ***stop doing nothing*** and ***start making something***.

+For me this is a really big achievement: changing people's mindset and attitude to act for the future, instead of just doing nothing every afternoon (or whenever we have useful free time to use) makes me really pleased.

+Most likely this little "revolution" led to just ephemeral (yet strong and decisive) intentions for having active attitudes.
+Intentions that will probably remain in their heads for just a day or two and then fly away.
+But at least my story has been able to change someone's mind in the right way, hopefully not just for a while but for all of their future! 😄